About the College

 To Protect the Public, the College:

-- Sets the education and other qualifications necessary to enter the professions;
+- Sets the education and other qualifications necessary to enter the profession;

-- Administers quality assurance programs that members are required to participate in to help maintain their competence;
+- Administers quality assurance programs that registrants are required to participate in to help maintain their competence;

 - Develops professional and ethical standards and guidelines;